MorganDean464/JT67MOD-Shop/README.md

 # This work is in maintenance for a little while, come back later.

-### Message to KernCore91

-Allow me to explain you this.
-I have been mistreated completely because of your bullshit stuff you're doing, it's worse that you banned me from 2 of my accounts already.
-One of them is my main - one of them is my client account.

 Furthermore, you are not going to be like this to me again, otherwise you are not a good person as I'll leave you messages for your repository.
 You're a fucking asshole - and trust me I won't release your shitty "stuff"

 # JT67MOD's Shop